 Basically, every table in the room had an order of the Chinese doughnut, a good clue that it’s a kitchen specialty.
 The youtiao was addictive and much better than Tai Hing’s due to its light and fluffy texture and ultra flaky exterior.
 Our server presented the long doughnut whole and then used scissors to cut it into segments in front of us.

 I could have happily just eaten the golden doughnut, but just after we had finished one piece, our congee was before us.
 I have to admit a bias since I’m a fan of thinner versus chunky congee.
 Those who like thicker congee would prefer Tai Hing’s version.
 Double Double’s was creamy in texture and more soup-like.
-The congee also had strong pork flavour, so I didn’t need to add anything to it, but could take pleasure in the unadulterated congee taste.
+The congee also had a strong pork flavour, so I didn’t need to add anything to it, but could take pleasure in the unadulterated congee taste.

 I liked the fried peanuts on top, which gave a nuttiness and crunch to the eating experience.
 The salted pork was very flavourful as well, working well with the pork-y rice porridge, in addition to the preserved egg.

-I tried a bit of my father’s congee, enjoying the tenderness of the pork stomach, and the pork balls, which were finely ground and had good springy bounce to them.
+I tried a bit of my father’s congee, enjoying the tenderness of the pork stomach, and the pork balls, which were finely ground and had a good springy bounce to them.

 The couple dining at our table seemed to be relishing their chicken congee, in addition to the sweet and savoury doughnuts they had ordered (they also had shrimp rice rolls).
 They were finishing their congee as we waved good-bye and headed out, bellies full.